OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/reference/rust-sdk-guide.md

 The above allows consumers of `Erc20` to choose immutable constants via specialization.
 See our [WETH sample contract][erc20] for a full example of this feature.

-### Future storage work

-The Stylus SDK is currently in alpha and will improve in the coming versions.
-Something you may notice is that storage access patterns are often a bit verbose.
-This will change soon when we implement [`DerefMut`][DerefMut] for most types.

 ## Functions

 This section provides extra information about how the Stylus Rust SDK handles functions.
 You can find more information and basic examples in [Functions](/stylus-by-example/function.mdx), [Bytes in, bytes out programming](/stylus-by-example/bytes_in_bytes_out.mdx), [Inheritance] and [Sending ether](/stylus-by-example/sending_ether.mdx).